OpenDAoC/OpenDAoC-Core/SRD/04_Item_Systems/Artifact_System.md

 - Implementation: Complete

 ## Overview

+**Game Rule Summary**: Artifacts are some of the most powerful and unique items in the game, but they require significant effort to obtain.
+You must participate in specific encounters, complete associated quests, and collect special materials to activate them.
+Each artifact provides unique abilities or creates powerful weapons that can't be obtained any other way.
+Once you have an artifact, it's permanently bound to your character and can't be traded, dropped, or lost.

 The artifact system provides powerful, unique items that players can obtain through specialized encounters and quests.
 Artifacts have unique bonuses, abilities, and often special activation requirements including encounter participation and credit systems.

 ## Core Mechanics

 ### Artifact Structure

+**Game Rule Summary**: Artifacts are stored in a special database system that tracks which encounters you've completed, what materials you've collected, and which artifacts you're eligible to obtain.
+Each artifact has specific requirements including participating in certain encounters, completing quests, and gathering materials like scrolls and books from the scholar NPCs.

 #### Database Schema
 ```csharp